Orthodontist or Dentist: Whom Should You Choose?

 As mentioned above, orthodontists and general dentists differ in education, knowledge, and experience.
 General dentists who offer orthodontic care do so after taking a few weekend seminars and night classes.
 But that’s likely not enough for them to really design the best treatment approach.
 Many dentists who provide orthodontic solutions to their patients don’t have the necessary training and experience to plan a course of treatment as efficient as orthodontists can.

 Orthodontists better understand optimal treatment approaches (metal braces, Invisalign, ceramic braces, elastic shifting, etc.) and how to avoid complications.
 Plus, an orthodontist is better suited to recommend such plans and to notice things a dentist might overlook.

 Why risk your health and seek treatment from someone with less knowledge?
 Teeth are not hair, if cut incorrectly they will not grow back.

 Diamond Braces has provided orthodontic care to thousands of patients over the years.
 Our sole specialty is orthodontia, and we have the experience and capability to help patients by giving them the best quality, cost and efficiency.
 You only have one set of teeth, and fixing problems as a result of bad orthodontic care is not easy and is actually quite expensive.
-It makes perfect sense to get the right treatment from the start by choosing the right provider with many years of experience and thousands of happy clients.
+It makes perfect sense to get the right treatment from the start by choosing the right provider with many years of experience and happy clients.